A-Bloom/CARLA_LiDAR_RL.py/README.md

 The TestBenches are simplified versions of some of the more complex pieces of code.
 They are referenced throughout the comments.

+The best policy I have found so far is under TestBenches/BestPPOPolicy.zip and is discussed in the Extended_README.docx

 ### Disclaimer:

 This script has in no means been tested in all configurations, use at your own risk.